box/box-python-sdk-gen/docs/uploads.md

 ### Arguments

 - name `Optional[str]`
-  - The name for the file
+  - The name for the file.
 - size `Optional[int]`
-  - The size of the file in bytes
+  - The size of the file in bytes.
 - parent `Optional[PreflightFileUploadCheckParent]`
   -
 - extra_headers `Optional[Dict[str, Optional[str]]]`